A Factorized Low-Rank RNN Framework for Uncovering Independent Neural Latent Dynamics and Connectivity: Appendix

 \subsubsection{Synthetic}

 \paragraph{Data generation.} Fig.~\ref{fig:synthetic_data} plots the dataset we created for our synthetic experiment.

-\paragraph{Ablation.} To analyze the choice of the penalty coefficient $\beta$ of PC term in Eq.~\eqref{eq:DisRNN}, we vary $\beta$ and plot the cross-validation results in Fig.~\ref{fig:synthetic_rnn_ablation}.
-This supports our choice of $\beta = 20$ in our experiment that has good reconstruction, disentangled latent estimation, and parameter estimation.
+\paragraph{Ablation.} To analyze the choice of the penalty coefficient $\beta$ of PC term in Eq.~\eqref{eq:FacRNN}, we vary $\beta$ and plot the cross-validation results in Fig.~\ref{fig:synthetic_rnn_ablation}.
+This supports our choice of $\beta = 20$ in our experiment that has good reconstruction, factorized latent estimation, and parameter estimation.

-To verify that DisRNN is flexible in setting the number of groups $G$ and group rank $H$, we run DisRNN with $(G, H) = (2, 4)$ and $(G, H) = (3, 4)$ against the true $(G, H) = (2, 3)$, and evaluate the latent alignment outcome.
+To verify that FacRNN is flexible in setting the number of groups $G$ and group rank $H$, we run FacRNN with $(G, H) = (2, 4)$ and $(G, H) = (3, 4)$ against the true $(G, H) = (2, 3)$, and evaluate the latent alignment outcome.
 The latent $R^2$ for them are $0.84 \pm 0.14$ and $0.78 \pm 0.09$, respectively.
-All of them are better than other baseline methods, but worse than the correctly set DisRNN ($(G, H) = (2, 3)$).
+All of them are better than other baseline methods, but worse than the correctly set FacRNN ($(G, H) = (2, 3)$).
 Noticing that for both of them, the internal hidden rank reduces to the effective group rank of 3 automatically.
-And for $(G, H) = (3, 4)$, there is always a dummy group that aligns badly to both of the true groups.
-This validates the second benefit of DisRNN that it allows a flexibly set $(G, H)$ for the model to be trained, when we do not know the true $(G, H)$.
+And for $(G, H) = (3, 4)$, there is always a dummy group that aligns badly to both true groups.
+This validates the second benefit of FacRNN that it allows a flexibly set $(G, H)$ when the true structure is unknown.